How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 LTE/SAE bearer across various interfaces.

 This allows a convenient mapping where all flows can utilize the default bearer QoS parameters.
-It optimizes the attach procedure by avoiding the need to establish dedicated bearers upfront.
+It optimizes the attachment procedure by avoiding the need to establish dedicated bearers upfront.
 Down the line, the network can choose to add, modify or delete TFT filters to map flows onto dedicated bearers to further enhance QoS.

 After the initial attach procedure establishes the default bearer with a default TFT, the network can update the TFT configuration to better optimize traffic flows.
 The PCRF and P-GW have the ability to add, modify or delete TFT packet filters on dedicated EPS bearers.